DWFB

-DWFB (954 AM) Radyo Pilipinas is a radio station owned and operated by the government-controlled Philippine Broadcasting Service.
+DWFB (954 AM) Radyo Pilipinas is a radio station owned and operated by the government-controlled Presidential Broadcast Service.
 Its studios and offices are located at Mariano Marcos State University - College of Teacher Education Campus, Laoag, while its transmitter is located at Mariano Marcos State University - Main Campus, Batac.
 The station airs from 4:45 AM to 10 PM on weekdays and 6 AM to 10 PM on weekends.